skasrap/Bone-Age-Assessment-v1/README.md

 # Bone Age Prediction Using Integrated Deep Neural Networks

 This repository contains the implementation of a deep learning model to predict bone age from hand radiographs.
-The project utilizes ResNet-50 for image feature extraction and a Dense Neural Network for integrating gender feature.
+The project utilizes ResNet-50 for image feature extraction and a Shallow Neural Network for integrating gender feature.

 ## Table of Contents
 - [Dataset](#dataset)